Nick Speegle

-Nicholas David Speegle (born November 29, 1981) is a former American football player.
-He played professionally an outside linebacker in the National Football League (NFL) with the Cleveland Browns from 2005 to 2006.
+Nicholas David Speegle (born November 29, 1981) is an American former professional football linebacker.
+He played in the National Football League (NFL) with the Cleveland Browns from 2005 to 2006.
 Speegle played college football at the University of New Mexico.

-High school career
+Early life

 Speegle attended La Cueva High School in Albuquerque, New Mexico and was a good student and a letterman in both football and track and field.
 As a senior, he was a first-team All-State defensive end and a second-team state tight end in football.
 In track and field, he won state and set school records in the 110-meter hurdles.